davified/react-proxy-demo/README.md

 Since the (debatable :) ) best deployment solution is Heroku... and since Heroky apps fall asleep after 30 minutes of inactivity...

 **The Pinger** is a dummy React Component loaded the first time the app is rendered.
 It pings the node server once every 20 minutes, between 7AM and 10PM.

-### Important note

-For demonstration purposes, the `.env` file is also committed.
-In real projects this is a very very bad idea.